Welcome to today's edition of the Rush 24-7 podcast.

 Okay, tell the story.

-We uh an acquaintance of ours just lost his job and I think he's got four kids, and it's a really tough circumstance out there, and I guess I wanted to say it from the employer's side.
+An acquaintance of ours just lost his job, and I think he's got four kids, and it's a really tough circumstance out there.

-You know, last year we had hired some office help, and um we had to let that particular position go because when it came tax time, we had a huge uh burden that we had to pay.
+You know, last year we had hired some office help, and we had to let that particular position go because when it came tax time, we had a huge burden that we had to pay.

-And the reason isn't because of any lack of performance or even lack of work, but the reason was because of a huge um tax burden.
+And the reason isn't because of any lack of performance or even lack of work, but the reason was because of a huge tax burden.

-And um I think what what kind of tax?
+And I think what kind of tax?

-Um the uh the income tax because the the profits from the business anyway show up on the personal side and so in order so so in order to pay your personal income taxes, you had to lay off this office work.
+So in order to pay your personal income taxes, you had to lay off this office work.

 And take out a loan.